-The Clerk of the Local Governing Body is the contact point for the complainant and the Complaints Panel, and should:
+The Clerk of the trustees or Local Academy Committee (whichever is applicable) is the contact point for the complainant and the Complaints Panel, and should:

-- ensure that the complainant is fully updated at each stage of the procedure; - liaise with staff, Headteacher, the Chief Executive Officer, Chair of Local Governing Body to ensure the smooth running of the complaints procedure; - be mindful of the timescales to respond to complaints; - ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of
+- ensure that the complainant is fully updated at each stage of the procedure; - liaise with staff, Headteacher, the Chief Executive Officer, Chair of Local Academy Committee and Chair of the trust board (as applicable) to ensure the smooth running of the complaints procedure; - be mindful of the timescales to respond to complaints; - ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR);

-- Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR); - ensure that the Complaints Panel has access to legal advice, where appropriate before the meeting; - set the date, time and venue of the meeting, taking reasonable steps to find a date that is convenient to all parties and that the venue and proceedings are accessible to all. - collate any written material relevant to the complaint (for example: stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale; - minute the meeting; - notify all parties of the Complaint Panels decision; - assist the academy/trust in issuing a summary letter to the complainant.
+- ensure that the Complaints Panel has access to legal advice, where appropriate before the meeting; - set the date, time and venue of the meeting, taking reasonable steps to find a date that is convenient to all parties and that the venue and proceedings are accessible to all. - collate any written material relevant to the complaint (for example: stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale; - minute the meeting; - notify all parties of the Complaint Panels decision; - assist the academy/trust in issuing a summary letter to the complainant.

-B. The role of the Headteacher (or other party investigating as applicable in accordance with the procedure) at Stage 2
+B. The role of the Headteacher

+(or other party investigating as applicable in accordance with the procedure) at Stage 2

-- to ensure that the complainant is fully updated at each stage of the procedure; - to ensure that the correct procedure has been followed; - to ensure that an investigation is carried out, and a report compiled; - to meet the complainant, if appropriate; - if the complaint is being referred to Stage 3, notify the Clerk of the trustees or Local Governing Body where applicable to arrange the Complaints Panel.
+- to ensure that the complainant is fully updated at each stage of the procedure; - to ensure that the correct procedure has been followed; - to ensure that an investigation is carried out, and a report compiled; - to meet the complainant, if appropriate; - if the complaint is being referred to Stage 3, notify the Clerk of the trustees or Local Academy Committee where applicable to arrange the Complaints Panel.